-Length-at-maturity estimates of yellowtail flounder (Limanda ferruginea) based on data collected in the spring Spanish surveys in the NAFO Regulatory Area of Divisions 3NO are presented.
-Female length at 50% maturity (L{50}) decreased from 35 cm in 1995 to 23 cm in 1998.
+In this paper yellowtail length at maturity estimates based data collected in the spring Spanish surveys in the Regulatory Area of Divisions 3NO are presented.
+Female length at 50 % maturity decreased from 35 cm in 1995 to 23 cm in 1998.
 In males, this parameter decreased from 23 cm in 1995 to 19 cm in 1998.
-The differences in L{50} estimates in females were significant between 1997 and the previous years, and between 1998 and both 1996 and 1995, and were not significant between 1997 and 1998.
+The differences in L{50} estimates in females were significant between 1997 and the previous years , and between 1998 and both 1996 and 1995, and were not significant between 1997 and 1998.
 In males, differences were significant between all the years, except between 1997 and 1998.
-The covariance analysis between the linearized maturity curves was highly significant in both sexes.
+The covariance analysis between the linearized maturity curves were highly significant in both sexes.